-The Julian Parker Lecture Series honors the former longtime chair of the education department and dean of the graduate school at Xavier University, New Orleans.
+The Annual Julian Parker Lecture Series honors the former longtime chair of the education department and dean of the graduate school at Xavier University, New Orleans.
 Parker was a national leader on urban education and race relations.
 In the 1960s, Parker was instrumental in dealing with issues of race and diversity when he worked at the University of St. Thomas in an exchange program between the nation’s historically black colleges and private colleges in Minnesota.

 Judge William J. Haynes, Jr., is one of four U.S. District Judges in the Middle District of Tennessee.
 President Bill Clinton nominated him upon the recommendation of Vice President Albert Gore, and with the generous support of Senators Bill Frist and Fred Thompson, the Senate consented to his appointment.
 In 1999, he was confirmed to succeed the Honorable Thomas A. Higgins making him the first African American federal judge in the Middle District of Tennessee.
 In August 2012, Haynes became Chief Judge succeeding U.S. District Judge Todd Campbell.